Enhancing Your Game Night

 The Roaring '20s were an exciting time in America.
 Jazz and swing were on the rise, a wealth of innovation was being spurred by the increased prevalence of electricity in households, and even though alcohol had technically been outlawed, the partying (and drinking) scene was flourishing!
 The time period was also host to a variety of more nefarious characters, including notorious mobsters like Al Capone.
 This is the scene in which our La Famiglia game series takes place.

-The series currently includes two games: La Famiglia, and its sequel, The Takedown.
+The series includes three games: La Famiglia, The Takedown, and Codebreaker.
 The following set of recommendations are custom picked to immerse you, the puzzler, into this world, while providing some fun facts along the way.
 You will find recommendations for:

 The 1920s are often credited with bringing cocktails into the mainstream.
 Ironically, the outlawing of alcohol during prohibition spurred a wealth of growth and innovation.
 It's estimated that for every bar that closed because of prohibition, six speakeasies sprung up.
 The illicit hard alcohol of the time, however, was crude and often tasted terrible.
 Because of this, speakeasies mixed a variety of different ingredients with the spirits.
 This is how many cocktails were brought to life.